The Hilbert scheme of a plane curve singularity and the HOMFLY polynomial of its link

 We turn now to the calculation of the integral in Conjecture \ref{conj:homfly} by using the stratification of Section \ref{sec:Hilbert}.
 Moreover we group the semigroup ideals which are isomorphic as $\Gamma$-modules, i.e., differ merely by a shift.
 Let $\mathrm{Mod}(\Gamma)$ denote the set of $\Gamma$ submodules of $\NN$ containing zero.
 Using Theorem \ref{thm:stratification} and Corollary \ref{cor:lengths},

-The combinatorial data required to compute the right hand side is tabulated in Figure \ref{fig:data}.
+The combinatorial data required to compute the right hand side is tabulated in Figure \ref{fig:data}, which appears at the end of the article.
 We compute the rightmost integral by determining the spaces $U_{i+\Delta}$, together with their stratifications by the number of generators.

 \begin{lemma} Let $\Gamma = \langle 4, 6, 13 \rangle$, and consider $\Delta \in \mathrm{Mod}(\Gamma)$.
 Let $0 = \alpha_0 < \alpha_1 < \ldots$ be its minimal set of generators.
 Choose arbitrary $f_0, f_1, \ldots \in k[[t]]$ with degrees $\alpha_0, \alpha_1, \ldots$.
 Then if $\eta = \nu (\sum f_i \phi_i) \notin \Delta$ for $\phi_i \in \oO$, then: \begin{itemize} \item $\alpha_1 = 2$ and $1, 3 \notin \Delta$ \item $\eta \in \{ 7,9,11,15\}$ \item $\nu (f_0 \phi_0) = \nu( f_1 \phi_1) = \min\{ \nu( f_i \phi_i)\}$ \end{itemize} \end{lemma} \begin{proof} Assume there exist $\phi_i \in \oO$ such that $\eta = \nu(\sum f_i \phi_i) \notin \Delta$.
 In particular, we must have $\nu(\sum f_i \phi_i) > \min \, \nu(f_i \phi_i)$, thus the lowest degree terms must cancel, thus there must be at least two of them.
 Say they are $f_j$ and $f_k$; let $\alpha_j < \alpha_k$.
 We have